View & Edit Students: Overview

 4. Select the [CLOSE] button to close the confirmation message (figure 9).

-Assignments Saved popup
+Assignments Saved pop-up.

 Figure 9.
 Assignments Saved